yiskang/aps-revit-dwg-export-bim360/README.md

 - Be aware of the version of [socket.io](https://www.npmjs.com/package/socket.io) used in the [index.html](./public/index.html).
 It should be the same version installed with the npm.
 - Before using the sample to call the workitem, you need to setup your Appbundle & Activity of Design Automation, you can follow my Postman script to understand the whole process, or you can simply use the `Configure` button in the Web Application to create the Appbundle & Activity([https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)).
 - Currently Revit Cloud Worksharing is not supported by the Design Automation.
 The scenario that this sample demonstrates is applicable only with a file-based Revit model license.
-- It takes time for BIM360 to automatically translate the new uploaded Revit file version, please wait for a while to see the viewable and properties.
 - Client JavaScript requires modern browser.
 - Currently, the sample supports Design Automation engine 2021, you can use `Configure` button to delete|create different versions of Design Automation Revit engine.
-- Currently, the sample only supports list out the 3D views configured within the chosen view sets of the [Publish Settings](https://knowledge.autodesk.com/support/revit-products/learn-explore/caas/CloudHelp/cloudhelp/2017/ENU/Revit-CAR/files/GUID-09FBF9E2-6ECF-447D-8FA8-12AB16495BC3-htm.html).

 ## License